Visiting the Royal BC Museum with kids: the best reason to visit Victoria

 Visiting the Royal BC Museum with kids

-Whether you’re visiting on your own or visiting the Royal BC Museum with kids, you’ll need to allow yourself two hours or more to enjoy the exhibits.
+Whether you’re visiting on your own or visiting the Royal BC Museum in Victoria with kids, you’ll need to allow yourself two hours or more to enjoy the exhibits.
 We have been several times and spent between two and three hours per visit, and that’s with kids that normally don’t have a great attention span.
 The diversity of exhibits and interactive spaces provides plenty to keep adults and kids engaged.

 We recommend arriving to the museum early in the day and beginning with the current special exhibition.
 Currently (May 2019) Maya: the Great Jaguar Rises is the special exhibition.
 It was very busy when we visited, but still spacious enough to not feel crowded.
 After the special exhibition, the Natural History section, followed by maritime and First Nations, ending with either an IMAX film or lunch.